matth-x/MicroOcpp/README.md

 - In your project's `main` file, include `ArduinoOcpp.h`.
 This gives you a simple access to all functions.

 - Before establishing an OCPP connection you have to ensure that your device has access to a Wi-Fi access point.
-All debug messages are printed on the standard serial (i.e. `Serial.print(F("debug msg"))`).
+All debug messages are printed on the standard serial (i.e. `Serial.print("debug msg")`).
+To redirect debug messages, please refer to `src/ArduinoOcpp/Platform.h`.

 - To connect to your OCPP Central System, call `OCPP_initialize(String OCPP_HOST, uint16_t OCPP_PORT, String OCPP_URL)`.
 You need to insert the address parameters according to the configuration of your central system.
 Internally, the library passes these parameters to the WebSocket object without further alteration.
+   - To secure the connection with TLS, you have to configure the WebSocket.
+Please take `examples/SECC/main.cpp` as an example.

 - In your `setup()` function, you can add the configuration functions from `ArduinoOcpp.h` to properly integrate your hardware.
 All configuration functions are documented in `ArduinoOcpp.h`.
 For example, to integrate the energy meter of your EVSE, add